read strike and dip

 |---|---|---|

-| Disk Thickness Percentage | Double | The Disk Thickness Percentage sets the thickness of each disk to a factor of the coordinate extents of the model. |
+| Disk Thickness Percentage | Double | Sets the thickness of each disk as a fraction of the coordinate extents of the model. |

-| Minimum Disk Radius | Double | This sets the minimum radius for each disk.
-The coordinates are in model coordinates. |
+| Minimum Disk Radius | Double | The minimum radius for each disk, in model coordinates. |

-| Radius Extent | Double | The disk radius is based upon a percentage of the x, y, and z extents of the model. |
+| Radius Extent | Double | The disk radius as a percentage of the X, Y, and Z extents of the model. |

-| Disk Resolution | Integer | Number of prisms used to make each disk.
+| Disk Resolution | Integer | The number of prisms used to make each disk.
 The greater the number of prisms the more “round” the disk.
-Resolutions based on a factor of four are recommended as they will allow the dip and strike lines to end at the extents of the disk. |
+Resolutions based on a factor of four are recommended, as they allow the dip and strike lines to end at the extents of the disk. |

-| Include Dip As Data | Boolean | This allows you to color the Dip lines based upon the dip angle. |
+| Include Dip As Data | Boolean | Colors the Dip lines based upon the dip angle. |

-| Display Dip Lines | Boolean | This toggle turns the Dip lines on and off. |
+| Display Dip Lines | Boolean | Turns the Dip lines on and off. |

-| Include Strike As Data | Boolean | This allows you to color the Strike lines based upon the strike. |
+| Include Strike As Data | Boolean | Colors the Strike lines based upon the strike. |

-| Display Strike Lines | Boolean | This toggle turns the Strike lines on and off. |
+| Display Strike Lines | Boolean | Turns the Strike lines on and off. |

-| Connectivity Component | Choice: SAD file lines connected by ID, SAD file lines connected by Data, Do not connect disks with lines | The Connectivity Component determines how SAD files are connected. |
+| Connectivity Component | Choice: SAD file lines connected by ID, SAD file lines connected by Data, Do not connect disks with lines | Determines how SAD files are connected. |

-| Display As | Choice: None, Tubes, Wires | Use Display As to change how the boring lines are displayed, you can either turn off them off entirely, display them as tubes, or display them as wires. |
+| Display As | Choice: None, Tubes, Wires | Controls how the boring lines are displayed: turned off entirely, displayed as tubes, or displayed as wires. |

-| Tube Radius | Double | This is the radius for the tubes, set by default to be 50 percent of the disk Radius Extent. |
+| Tube Radius | Double | The radius for the tubes, set by default to be 50 percent of the disk Radius Extent. |

-| Tube Resolution | Integer | This alters the number of sides each tube has, the more sides the more “round” the tubes will look, and possibly the slower they will display. |
+| Tube Resolution | Integer | The number of sides each tube has.
+More sides produce more “round” tubes but may display more slowly. |

-| Color Separation | Double | The Color Separation defines the length both the Main Color and the Secondary Color will go to before switching to the other.
-This can be used as a visual clue as to the vertical scale of the model. |
+| Color Separation | Double | The length both the Main Color and the Secondary Color go to before switching to the other.
+Can be used as a visual clue as to the vertical scale of the model. |

-| Include Center Data | Boolean | The Include Center Data toggle will tell the module to include the center point of each tube end point as a cell data component.
-This allows the user to probe onto the tube and return its center instead of the position on the outside of the tube. |
+| Include Center Data | Boolean | When enabled, the module includes the center point of each tube end point as a cell data component.
+This allows probing onto the tube and returning its center instead of the position on the outside of the tube. |

 Strike and Dip File Example